greatoyster/DailySchedule/README.md

 It seems some error while installation, I have to run  `rustup update`.

 This morning, I spent about 2 hours to finish 50% of `rustlings`.

+# Day2
+Today I keep learning Rust, and I found I am weak at part of error handling, I will spend more time one that.

+As planed, the updated codes are contained in `rustling-exercise` folder.